varabyte/kobweb/README.md

 writing a function that takes a parameter, or declaring a `StyleVariable` tied to some length or time, you almost always want to use `CSSNumericValue` and not `CSSSizeValue`.

-### Prefer using Kobweb's `CSSNumericValue` typealiases
+### Prefer using Kobweb's `CSSNumericValue` type-aliases

-As mentioned above, the Compose HTML team created their unit-related typealiases against the `CSSSizeValue` class.
+As mentioned above, the Compose HTML team created their unit-related type-aliases against the `CSSSizeValue` class.

 This decision makes it really easy to write code that works well when you test it with concrete size values but is actually more restrictive than you expected.

-Kobweb ensures its APIs all reference its `CSSNumericValue` typealiases:
+Kobweb ensures its APIs all reference its `CSSNumericValue` type-aliases:

 ```kotlin
 // Legacy Kobweb